 12. Recruiters Lie

-Recruiters are going to lie to you to get you to drive for their company.
+Recruiters are going to lie to you in order to convince you to drive for their company.
 So many drivers have no idea what they are in for until it’s too late.
 Don’t believe everything a recruiter tells you.
 They are trying to get as many people to sign a contract so they make more money.
-See #13.

-Make sure you meet a recruiter in person before you sign any contract.
+Make sure you meet a recruiter in person before you sign any contract and ask the right questions before you sign on the dotted line.

 13. Did You Do The Homework?